-56 Community Development - Iwokrama International Centre
+49 Community Development - Iwokrama International Centre

-The MoAA works in close collaboration with the Village Toshaos and village leaders in developing village plans, addressing land use and supporting the land titling process as outlined in the Amerindian Act.
-This is done through engagement within the governance framework of the Amerindian Act.
-A dedicated Project Unit is in place within the Ministry of Amerindian Affairs, supported by Government and financing from the Guyana Norway cooperation, to support work on land titling as well as continuous engagement with stakeholders as part of the process.
-The MoAA, with stakeholders, identifies issues and resolves these as they occur, in keeping with the Amerindian Act.
-One role of this Unit is also to receive requests for titling.
-Likewise, the Guyana Forestry Commission works closely with Community Forestry Associations through community meetings and capacity building programmes to enable for the effective implementation of Section 11 of the Forest Act to be realised.
-Both of these structures allow for the effective and timely participation in the design and implementation of REDD+ actions.
+Г г

+Board (NRDDB), including Pronatura, to

+develop training, research and other

+resources in the North Rupununi.

+The MoAA works in close collaboration

+with the Village Toshaos and village leaders

+in developing village plans, addressing land

+use and supporting the land titling process

+as outlined in the Amerindian Act.
+This is

+done through engagement within the

+governance framework of the Amerindian

+Act.
+A dedicated Project Unit is in place

+within the Ministry of Amerindian Affairs,

+supported by Government and financing

+from the Guyana Norway cooperation, to

+support work on land titling as well as

+continuous engagement with stakeholders

+as part of the process.
+The MoAA, with

+stakeholders, identifies issues and resolves

+these as they occur, in keeping with the

+Amerindian Act.
+One role of this Unit is also

+to receive requests for titling.
+Likewise, the

+Guyana Forestry Commission works closely

+with Community Forestry Associations

+through community meetings and capacity

+building programmes to enable for the

+effective implementation of Section 11 of

+the Forest Act to be realised.
+Both of these

+structures allow for the effective and timely

+participation in the design and

+implementation of REDD+ actions.

-The MNR provides strategic direction to the work of the GFC and assists in addressing effective and timely participation in the design and implementation of REDD+ actions, where these may exist and more broadly support the holistic development of the work on REDD+ Implementation.
+The MNR provides strategic direction to the

+work of the GFC and assists in addressing

+effective and timely participation in the

+design and implementation of REDD+

+actions, where these may exist and more

+broadly support the holistic development

+of the work on REDD+ Implementation.